-Lower back pain and diarrhea are both common, and if they occur at the same time, it could be coincidental.
-However, both can also result from more serious underlying medical conditions.
+If lower back pain and diarrhea occur at the same time, it could be coincidental.
+However, lower back pain with diarrhea can also result from an underlying medical condition.

 Regardless of the cause, people with diarrhea that lasts for more than

 In this article, we discuss some conditions that can cause both lower back pain and diarrhea and explore their treatment options.
 We also describe when to see a doctor.

 Celiac disease is an immune reaction to gluten that causes inflammation in the small intestine and affects body’s ability to digest nutrients.
 Gluten is a protein naturally present in wheat, barely, and rye.

 Celiac disease tends to affect children and adults differently, and symptoms can vary considerably from person to person.
 However, it often causes chronic diarrhea, and some adults experience bone and joint pain, which may develop in the lower back.